Area of Focus

 Please see the current UC Santa Cruz General Catalog for a full description of the BSOE admissions policy.

-Freshman Applicants: Once at UCSC, students will be accepted into the major based on grades in four courses required for the major.
+First-Year Applicants: Once at UCSC, students will be accepted into the major based on grades in four courses required for the major.

 High School Preparation